 5. Firewall/security software conflicts

-To resolve this problem, you should add your VPN app in the list of exceptions in your firewall/antimalware.
+To resolve these VPN issues, you should add your VPN app in the list of exceptions in your firewall/anti-malware.
 This will force the security software to ignore your VPN connection while it continues to protect you from malware.

 6. Updating the VPN app

 It’s important to keep all apps updated.
-But when it comes to VPNs, it’s doubly important because they contain bug fixes as well as security improvements.
+Many users who have come to me asking why VPN is not working are simply guilty of using outdated apps.
+It’s doubly important to update your VPNs because they contain bug fixes as well as security improvements.
 What’s the point of a VPN that is itself vulnerable to security exploits?

 But other than that, an outdated VPN app tends to exhibit buggy behavior such as frequent disconnections and poor connectivity in general.
 If you’re running an older version of your VPN app and experiencing issues, updating the app should definitely be the first thing to do.